btw Connie Marrero has made it to 102

 ― a Mets fan who gave up on everything in the mid '80s (Dr Morbius), Wednesday, 17 October 2018 19:31 (one year ago) link

 yup. i found that and found it mildly infuriating.

-― Mad Piratical (The Cursed Return of the Dastardly Thermo Thinwall), Wednesday, 17 October 2018 19:54 (eleven months ago) link
+― Mad Piratical (The Cursed Return of the Dastardly Thermo Thinwall), Wednesday, 17 October 2018 19:54 (one year ago) link

 also - anyone have an idea what players might be worth checking out? are there any left?!

 my understanding is the talent pool is not what it was when i went 14 years ago... or 5 years ago

 ― a Mets fan who gave up on everything in the mid '80s (Dr Morbius), Wednesday, 17 October 2018 21:04 (one year ago) link

 i suppose it doesn't matter anyways since i cannot find an actual schedule to save my life right now.